 Razor was created by graphic designer Jeff Schreiber.
 Based in Netherlands, he comments on Behance: “Razor is a display typeface inspired by the eighties.
 The thin multi lined characters get the best result when it’s used in bigger sizes.”

-Created by designer Tiffany Willett, in the words of the creator, “eloise is a super fun all caps font, created with pen and hand dipped ink.”
+Created by one of our sellers designers Tiffany Willett, in the words of the creator, “eloise is a super fun all caps font, created with pen and hand dipped ink.”

 Timo Kuilder is the designer from Netherlands behind Iceberg font.
 He explains on Behance: “Iceberg really has two faces.
 Slippery slopes with either a straight 90 degree angle or a smooth rounded variation.
 Iceberg is a thin decorative and condensed typeface that works well at display sizes.”